ajsmth/rn-tools/packages/navigation/readme.md

 ## Basic Usage

 For basic usage, the exported `StackNavigator` and `TabNavigator` components will get you up and running quickly.
-For more advanced use cases, you can use the `Stack` and `Tabs` base components - more on this in the [Advanced Usage](#advanced-usage) section
+The [Advanced Usage](#advanced-usage) section covers how to use the lower-level `Stack` and `Tabs` components to handle more advanced navigation patterns.

 ### Stack Navigator